Xing-CHEN18/Xing-CHEN18.github.io/_posts/2022-12-29-Yearly:-2022-Recording.md

     <em> Feb 17th of 2022, my birthday party Chez yeye</em>
 </p>

 Yeye was about to start her new job!
+I love to see your happily smiling faces:D
 <p align="center">
   <img alt="img-name" src="{{ site.baseurl }}/images/combined9.jpg" height="auto" width="600">
     <em> Mar 6th of 2022, we were celebrating for yeye's birthday</em>